 Q12.Where do you see Orunje in five years?

 I see Orunje as a national company delivering 24/7 healthcare to patients.
 We hope to achieve this in part by strategically partnering up with local healthcare organizations and physician practices.
-Additionally, we are currently working on getting Orunje in network for the largest national insurance payors, which will vastly increase our patient network.
-Orunje will be more than an on demand urgent care service, rather will be utilized by individuals and hospitals/organizations offer patients a premium service at an affordable cost, 24 hours a day, 7 days a week.
+Additionally, we are currently working on getting Orunje in-network for the largest national insurance payors, which will vastly increase our patient network.
+Orunje will be more than an on-demand urgent care service, rather will be utilized by individuals and hospitals/organizations that offer patients a premium service at an affordable cost, 24 hours a day, 7 days a week.